Trionychidae: Characteristics

 Most are strict carnivores, with diets consisting mainly of fish, aquatic crustaceans, snails, amphibians, and sometimes birds and small mammals.

 Softshells are able to "breathe" underwater with rhythmic movements of their mouth cavity, which contains numerous processes copiously supplied with blood, acting similarly to gill filaments in fish.
 This enables them to stay under water for prolonged periods.
 Moreover, the Chinese softshell turtle has been shown to excrete urea while "breathing" underwater; this is an efficient solution when the animal does not have access to fresh water, e.g., in brackish-water environments.

-According to Ditmars (1910): "The mandibles of many species form the outer border of powerful crushing processes—the alveolar surfaces of the jaws", which aids the ingestion of tough prey such as molluscs.
+According to Ditmars (1910): "The mandibles of many species form the outer border of powerful crushing processes—the alveolar surfaces of the jaws", which aid the ingestion of tough prey such as molluscs.
 These jaws make large turtles dangerous, as they are capable of amputating a person's finger, or possibly their hand.

 Unlike the temperature-dependent sex determination of most turtles, trionychids have ZZ/ZW genetic sex determination; microchromosomes play a role in determining sex.